Home » Protein on a Fruit-Based Diet? Know How To Get Enough

 As we can see, a fruit-based diet can highly vary in the foods that are included!
 So let’s get into the detail on how much protein the different food contains: How much protein can we get from fruits, nuts, and greens?

-Yes!
 Despite common perception, fruits do contain an amount of protein that counts towards the overall intake of protein in our diet!
 Most tropical fruits contain around 2 grams per 100 grams, with a variation from around 0.8-2.4 grams.
 This seems little at first, but around 80 grams of fruit are water!
-100 grams of contains ca. 1 gram of protein, which is 1 % of its weight – but it is 5 % of its dry weight!
+100 grams contains ca. 1 gram of protein, which is 1 % of its weight – but it is 5 % of its dry weight!
 For açai berry or passion fruit, this would even be higher, around 10%!
-A high-protein fruit like durian, contains up to 35 grams per kilo, which is way more than half of what we require daily (see below)!
+A high-protein fruit like durian contains up to 35 grams per kilo, which is way more than half of what we require daily (see below)!

 Generally, watery and temperate fruits contain more water and less protein.
 It is important to note that on a fruit-based diet, tropical fruits are essential for providing the bulk of calories and nutrients.
 Temperate fruits can not sustain frugivorous primates, as most types have not evolved with mammals – but with birds – as a food source (read more here).